praF02/anevicon/README.md

 ----------

 ## Performance tips
-Anevicon's speed is great by default, but you can accelerate it using some optional techniques discussed below (if you really want it and know what you are doing).

-### Use native architecture
+### Use native CPU architecture
-Allow using hardware acceleration by compiling the sources on your native CPU architecture by passing the `-C target_cpu=native` flag directly to `rustc`:
+Generate hardware acceleration-oriented instructions by compiling the sources on your native CPU architecture by passing the `-C target_cpu=native` flag directly to `rustc`:

 ```bash
 $ RUSTFLAGS="-C target_cpu=native" cargo install anevicon
 ```

 ### Use Ethernet connection
-Obvisously, using Ethernet connection instead of Wi-Fi will be much more faster since it has larger bandwith and works directly on your cabels.
+Obviously, using Ethernet connection instead of Wi-Fi will be much faster since it usually has larger bandwidth and works directly on your cables.

 ----------